vaughnkoch/idsenv/readme.md

 # Insight Data Science Tech Talk

-This is a repo to help IDS Seattle Fellows set up their development environment.
+This is a repo to help IDS Fellows set up their development environment.

 ### Goals
 - Set up your dev environment